Pages

 Doctors agree that there is no single best approach to fibroid treatment.
 There are many treatment options that exist.
 The best action to take after discovering fibroids is simply to be aware they are there.
 Since fibroids are non-cancerous and if fibroids are small and are not causing any symptoms, they do not need to be treated.

-Being aware means a regular trip to the gynecologist for pelvic examination.
+Being aware means a regular trip to the gynecologist for pelvic examination to measure fibroid growth.
 This should be done every six months to a year to make sure that the fibroids are not growing rapidly.

-The following alternative approach does not guarantee a cure for fibroids.
+The following alternative approach found in the next page does not guarantee a cure for fibroids.
 To some it may work and to others may not.
 There are no concrete scientific bases that may support the suggested therapies.
 It is still best that you discuss your medical condition to a certified gynecologist.

 Fibroids Fibroids treatment